 You can use text links, plain text opt-ins, and graphic opt-in forms.
 It’s up to you how to do it, and probably use all three types to find out what works best for your audience, but the best way to start is by creating a landing page for each opt-in that you create.

 When you use a text link, this means you create anchor text for the link that makes sense.
 You often see this on menu options, when linking to a blog post, or other internal content.
 This is also a good way to deliver opt-in options.

 To use a text link, first create a landing page for your opt-in offer that is attached to your email list and signs up people for your list when they provide their email addresses to you.

 An example of this is mentioning the opt-in within the post.
 For example, you might say something like, “…for more information you might want to check out this freebie about this topic”.
 Then link the URL of the landing page to the words about the topic.

 Plain Text Opt-ins

 A great way to do a plain text link is to use software such as tinyurl.com or bit.ly or any another way to make the link look pretty that also goes to the freebie landing page.
-Then just share the link to the content you create and tell them to go to this link for the information that they need.
+Then just share the link to the content you create and tell them to go to this link for the information they need.